zenorocha/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 ## Generating App Password for BitBucket

-Next, create an access token that will be used by the Webhook to trigger Jenkins builds:
+Next, create an app password that will be used by the Webhook to authenticate with Bitbucket and trigger Jenkins builds.
+Note that the Bitbucket user that generates the app password **must** have admin-level access to the repository.

+Perform the following steps to generate an app password:

 1. From your user settings page, under _Access Management_ click _App passwords_.